TheScienceOfCodeEDU/raylib-examples-c/README.md

 }
 ```

-These macros automatically handle input, focus, and pointer logic, exposing a few useful statements (as shown in the next example: bool is_active = is_pointer_over && is_pointer_active).
+These macros automatically handle input, focus, and cursor logic, exposing a few useful statements (as shown in the next example: bool is_active = is_cursor_over && is_cursor_active).
 This allows us to simply return that value, clearly indicating that the button was activated.

 ---